alicewriteswrongs/gpg_workshop/gpg.markdown

 ###What is a keyserver, anyhow?

-A keyserver is a webserver that holds public keys.
+A keyserver is a server that holds public keys.
 As I understand it there are a network of them, and they exchange information/updates so that each keyserver has a copy of the whole PGP key history (sort of like the bitcoin blockchain?).